GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hbase/README.md

 1) Configure the [hbase-site.xml](./hbase-site.xml)
     - The hbase-site.xml needs to be available in some path of the container image used by Dataproc Serverless.
     - This can be done in **Automated** way by passing path to hbase-site.xml in  HBASE_SITE_PATH environment variable.
 Example -: ```export HBASE_SITE_PATH=/<your_path>/hbase-site.xml```
-    - This can also be done with manually by creating a custome container as mentioned below
+    - This can also be done with manually by creating a custom container as mentioned below
     - Reference [hbase-site.xml](./hbase-site.xml) can be used by adding respective values for **hbase.rootdir** and **hbase.zookeeper.quorum**
     - A [customer container image](https://cloud.google.com/dataproc-serverless/docs/guides/custom-containers#submit_a_spark_batch_workload_using_a_custom_container_image) is required in GCP Container Registry.
 Refer [Dockerfile](./Dockerfile) for reference.
     - Add the following layer to the Dockerfile, for copying your local hbase-site.xml to the container image (below command is added to [Dockerfile](./Dockerfile) for reference):